ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ### The 5×5 LED Matrix Display

-The 5×5 LED Matrix consists of 25 individually controlable **light-emmitting diodes (LEDs)**.
+The 5×5 LED Matrix consists of 25 individually controllable **light-emmitting diodes (LEDs)**.
 There are a series of blocks that allow the user to control the LEDs to display text and images.

 The 5×5 LED Matrix is displayed below: